-You can connect a duct between the dryer main air inlet and outside air.
-You must connect a duct between the dryer air exhaust outlet and the exterior of the building.
+It is often necessary to connect ductwork between the dryer main air inlet and outside air.
+It is always necessary to connect ductwork between the dryer air exhaust outlet and the exterior of the building.

 2.1.
-Is an Inlet Duct Necessary?

-Use an inlet duct to avoid negative air or if hazardous or corrosive fumes are present that could be drawn in to the dryers.
+Is Inlet Ductwork Necessary?-Use inlet ductwork to avoid negative air or if hazardous or corrosive fumes are present that could be drawn in to the dryers.
 Otherwise, consider the facility layout, operational procedures, and climatic conditions.
 It may be possible to take main air from the room in which the dryers are located, especially if this room is dedicated to the dryers and physically separated from other laundry activities.
 If conditions permit this arrangement, the facility can use barometric dampers to admit the quantity of outside air necessary to replenish the air taken in by the dryers.
-The air in the dryer room must be sufficient to meet the air requirements explained in Section 1.1, page 1 at all times that the dryers operate.
+The air in the dryer room must be sufficient to meet the air requirements explained in Section 1.1 at all times that the dryers operate.